Rated: E · Short Story · Mystery · #2188718

 "Contact!
 Contact from whom?"
 Amber stared at the note, then looked at Bella.

-“How would anyone know you’d pick that book?”
+“How would anyone know you’d pick...
+Hey, I smell a rat!"

-“That is definitely weird?”
-Being a prosecuting attorney, she became use to a lot of strange things happening but this appeared personal!
+“Something fishy is definitely going on here!”
+Being a prosecuting attorney, Amber became use to a lot of strange things happening but this appeared personal!
 Was she being watched?
 Crossing her arms, she leisurely glanced around the library, but no one looked suspicious.

 Feeling a presence behind her, she spun around to see a man staring at me.
 His cold eyes looked her up and down.